springboardmentor24680x-proj/Autonomous-Cognitive-Engine-for-Deep-Research-and-Long-Horizon-Tasks/README.md

 5.Design a scalable multi-agent system with task delegation 6.Ensure modularity for future expansion and experimentation

-Technology Stack
+Technology Stack:-
 1.Core Language - Python – Used for agent logic, workflow orchestration, memory handling, and UI integration 2.Agent Frameworks - LangChain – Handles LLM interaction, prompt execution, and tool abstraction, LangGraph – Manages stateful workflows using graph-based execution
 3.Language Models - Groq-hosted LLMs – Provide fast and reliable inference for reasoning, planning, and summarization 4.Memory System - Virtual File System (VFS) – Acts as a persistent storage layer for long-term agent memory

+Architectural Design:-
-Architectural Design - The system follows a Supervisor–Specialist Agent Architecture, where a central supervisor controls the workflow and delegates tasks to focused agents.
+The system follows a Supervisor–Specialist Agent Architecture, where a central supervisor controls the workflow and delegates tasks to focused agents.
 1.Design Principles - Clear separation between reasoning and execution, Tool-mediated access to memory and external resources , Modular and reusable agent components , Persistent system state across interactions , This design ensures clarity, scalability, and maintainability as system complexity increases.
 2.Base Agent: AI Task Manager Agent - The AI Task Manager (To-Do) Agent is the initial component of the system.
 It is used to verify environment setup, confirm LLM communication, and test fundamental agent behaviors.
 3. Purpose - This agent provides a controlled environment to understand how an LLM-based agent processes user input, reasons about tasks, and manages information before introducing additional agents.

 Core Features -
-Command-line interaction
+1.Command-line interaction
-Continuous input handling
+2.Continuous input handling
-LLM-driven reasoning
+3.LLM-driven reasoning
-Temporary task tracking during runtime
+4.Temporary task tracking during runtime
 Persistent Memory Using Virtual File System (VFS) - Large Language Models have limited short-term context.
 To address this, the system introduces a Virtual File System (VFS) that functions as long-term memory.
 The VFS allows agents to: Store past interactions
                           Track task progress
                           Recall earlier decisions